UniBwTAS/ethernet_bridge/README.md

 ```

 ### _redirector_: Packet Redirecting Node
-This packet can be used to change the recipients IP and port of `ethernet_msgs/Packet` in ROS on-the-fly.
+This packet can be used to change or filter the recipients IP and port of `ethernet_msgs/Packet` in ROS on-the-fly.
 Its main use case is to read Ethernet packets from a ROS bag, altering their recipients, and passing them to a Ethernet bridge like `ethernet_bridge/udp`.
 This way, it can be used to re-inject Ethernet packets from a bag to the network and allow other parsers or proprietary manufacturer software to process the Ethernet data in the bag.

 #### Options